 Outreach

-My research fellowship from the Engineering and Physical Sciences Research Council generously allows me to spend part of my time on outreach activities.
+My EPSRC research fellowship generously allows me to spend part of my time on outreach activities.
 If you’d like me speak at your school or event, please get in touch.

 Videos

-In 2022 I produced a video about the pattern of waves making up the wake of a ship or a duck.
-This is a common topic in university-level fluid mechanics courses, but my intention was to give a fairly complete explanation without assuming any knowledge beyond high school maths:
+A video about the pattern of waves making up the wake of a ship or a duck.
+This is a common topic in university-level fluid mechanics courses, but my intention was to give a fairly complete explanation without assuming any more advanced knowledge than trigonometry ...

 Blog posts